 Ada de Warenne was born around 1120, daughter of William de Warenne 2nd Earl of Surrey and Isabel de Vermandois.
 Through her mother, she was a great-granddaughter of Henry I of France and half-sister to Robert de Beaumont, 2nd Earl of Leicester and Hugh de Beaumont, 1st Earl of Bedford.
 Her niece, Isabel de Warenne, would marry William of Blois, the younger son of King Stephen and, following his death, Hamelin, half-brother of Henry II of England.

 Ada’s family connections were of the highest quality.
 As a consequence, in 1139 she married Henry of Scotland, only surviving son and heir of David I, King of Scotland.
 When only a toddler, Henry’s older brother, Malcolm, was reportedly murdered by a Scandinavian monk in his father’s household.
 On her marriage, she became Countess of Huntingdon and Countess of Northumbria.
 The marriage produced 3 sons and 3 daughters.

 He was succeeded by Ada’s 2nd son, William I the Lyon.
-William was one of the longest reigning king of Scots in history, reigning for 49 years.
+William was one of the longest reigning king of Scots in history, ruling for 49 years.
 He married Ermengarde de Beaumont, a granddaughter of Henry I of England by his illegitimate daughter, Constance.
-William and Ermengarde had 2 daughters and a son, who succeeded his father as Alexander II in 1214.
+William and Ermengarde had 3 daughters and a son, who succeeded his father as Alexander II in 1214.
 Their 2 eldest daughters, Margaret and Isabella, are mentioned in Magna Carta.
 They became hostages of King John following the treaty of Norham in 1209; the English king had promised to marry at least one of them to his son, the future King Henry III, and to find a suitable husband for the other.
 Both girls married English nobles – eventually.
 Their brother, Alexander II, married Henry III’s sister, Joan, but the marriage was childless.

-Ada and Henry’s 3rd son, David, Earl of Huntingdon, married Matilda of Chester and it is through David that Robert the Bruce and John Balliol both laid their claims as Competitors to the Scots crown in the 1290s.
+Ada and Henry’s 3rd son, David, Earl of Huntingdon, married Matilda of Chester and it is through the daughters of David that Robert the Bruce and John Balliol both based their claims as Competitors to the Scots crown in the 1290s.

 Margaret married Conan IV, Duke of Brittany and Earl of Richmond in 1160.
 She was the mother of Constance, Duchess of Brittany, wife of Henry II’s son Geoffrey and mother of the tragic Arthur of Brittany who was murdered by King John, and Eleanor, the Pearl of Brittany who spent all her adult life in ‘honourable imprisonment’ in England.

-Following her husband’s death Ada played little or no part in the politics of Scotland.
+Following her husband’s death Ada played little part in the politics of Scotland.
 She did, however, take great interest in the futures of her children, arranging the marriages of her daughters and seeking a bride for her son, King Malcolm IV.
 She retired to her dower lands at Haddington in East Lothian, given to her by David I and possibly the 1st Royal Burgh in Scotland.